sgaabdu4/vault_storage/README.md

 ### Debug Mode

-To get more detailed error information, check the console output when initialization fails.
+To get more detailed error information, check the console output when initialisation fails.
 The package provides detailed error messages for different failure scenarios.

 ## Testing